 To view current weather conditions please visit: South African Weather Services

 A dynamic Afrikaans couple who’ve made Wellington their home for everyone to enjoy

-Our staff are the backbone behind the successful operation of Wellington Country House.
+Our staff is the backbone behind the successful operation of the Wellington Country House.
 In the light of recent history in South Africa, we made a conscious decision to employ unskilled young people who wanted a hand up and a chance to make a living.
-Lizel April lives on a farm 12 kms away with her parents and her cute little son.
+Lizel April lives on a farm 12 km away with her parents and her cute little son.
 She is responsible for keeping the property immaculate and will look after all of your laundry requirements.
 She is always ready to greet you with a big and welcoming smile!
 She is Afrikaans-speaking and has lived in Wellington her entire life.
 Tafadzwa is a refugee from Zimbabwe and helps Lizel in the house.
-He is responsible for the fire places, maintenance and the garden.
+He is responsible for the fireplaces, maintenance, and the garden.
 He is Shona speaking but also speaks very good English.

-Many of the The old farms remain: Olyvenhout, Kromme Rivier, Versailles, Groenfontein, Vrugbaar, Onverwagt and Doolhof, as recorded in Title Deeds dating back to 1700.
-The Bosmans still own the eight generation family farms, Groenfontein and Lelienfontein, still owned by the Bosman family, is the home of Bosman Family Vineyards wines.
+Many of The old farms remain Olyvenhout, Kromme Rivier, Versailles, Groenfontein, Vrugbaar, Onverwagt, and Doolhof, as recorded in Title Deeds dating back to 1700.
+The Bosmans still own the eight-generation family farms, Groenfontein and Lelienfontein, still owned by the Bosman family, is the home of Bosman Family Vineyards wines.